IPTinCan Documentation

 To register:

-1. Visit iptincan.com/register to obtain a free license key.
+1. Visit iptincan.com/account to obtain a license key.

 2. Add the key to server.toml: